cemderv/cerlib/README.md

 - Custom sprite shading
     - Simple & safe shading language that transpiles to native shading languages
 - Integrated linear math library with first-class support
+- Simple audio playback including faders and channels for playback control
 - First-class support for [ImGui](https://github.com/ocornut/imgui)
     - Automatically available in your game, simply `#include <imgui.h>` and use it
 - Compatibility with graphics debuggers such as [RenderDoc](https://renderdoc.org)